VEGA Technical Reference

 OVL_COLORKEY |

-R/W | When KEY_EN, the overlay appears only where the primary surface equals this value. |
+R/W | With KEY_EN, the overlay appears only where the primary surface is equal to this value. |

-the 4:2:0 format.
+engine upsamples the chroma for the 4:2:0 format.

 7.9 DMA pusher